-He was Wellington’s vice-captain in 2016 and Players’ Player of the Year but has also enjoyed team success.
+Taking up rugby at both schools, he became Wellington’s vice-captain in 2016 and Players’ Player of the Year but has also enjoyed team success.

 Tom has been a member of winning Daily Mail Cup sides twice and shared in two Rosslyn Park Schools National Sevens triumphs and a Surrey Sevens success.

 His school coaches Kevin Brennan and Steve Shortland are guiding lights and Chris Winterbottom, his prep school coach, focused on giving him the basic skills.

 A member of the London Irish senior squad, Tom's greatest mentor has been his father Andy, though his mother, Clare, is a former England U21 hockey player.

 “My father played for Coventry, England Students, Harlequins and Northampton and is a huge mentor for me and is always first to give me feedback straight after games," said Tom.

 “Clare has been great whether it’s doing the dull jobs such as transport or food preparation, and never complains.